fimmtiu/tecton/NOTES.md

          - Oceanic ridges form along the boundary, getting progressively smaller the further away they get
        - If both are land
          - Rift valleys form along the boundary
+    - If they're neutral
+      - If both are ocean
+        - Small chance of creating a volcanic island chain (Hawai'i, Japan)

 The height of a mountain range is dependent on the magnitude of the collision between two plates.
 Low mountains may be high ruggedness (young) or low ruggedness (old).
 High mountains will be medium rugged.